 Former Ethics Bowl students consider this one of their most important college activities and one that they carry forward into their professional and personal lives.

 The Intercollegiate Ethics Bowl is open to all and we invite any who wish to participate—students, faculty, coaches, moderators, judges and supporters—to join in this powerful and unique educational experience.

 Register for the statewide student ethics challenge

-Oklahoma Statewide Student Ethics Challenge October 2018 (Day TBD)
+Oklahoma Statewide Student Ethics Challenge October 20, 2018

 For more information on the Oklahoma Statewide Student Ethics Challenge or to register a team, please contact:

 Click below to download case studies for the 2017-2018 Intercollegiate Ethics Bowl

 Click below to navigate to the Intercollegiate Ethics Bowl Competitions page for detailed information on regional competitions and forms.